ispetridis/ioannis-petridis.github.io/_posts/2022-01-10-chi-square-test.md

 <br>
 #### Hypothesis Testing

-A Hypothesis Test is used to assess the plausibility, or likelihood of an assumed viewpoint based on sample data - in other words, a it helps us assess whether a certain view we have about some data is likely to be true or not.
+A Hypothesis Test is used to assess the plausibility, or likelihood of an assumed viewpoint based on sample data - in other words, it helps us assess whether a certain view we have about some data is likely to be true or not.

 There are many different scenarios we can run Hypothesis Tests on, and they all have slightly different techniques and formulas - however they all have some shared, fundamental steps & logic that underpin how they work.